Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Users feel ignored or misled.
 This leads to bad reviews and word-of-mouth damage.

-Existing subscribers are more likely to churn if issues are unresolved.
+Potential paying subscribers decide against committing, while existing subscribers are more likely to churn if issues are unresolved.

 Beyond bugs and technical regressions, there are deeper strategic gaps and product innovation needs in how Kobo competes and delivers value: